By James Harvey McClintock in 1913.

 In 1901, E.B.
 Gage came to the fore and took over the bonds.
 Gage knew the property very well indeed, for he had been superintendent and later president of the Grand Central Company.

-The new controlling corporation, the Tombstone Consolidated Mines Company, was more or less a subsidiary to the Development Company of America, which had been organized mainly through the efforts of Frank M. Murphy of Prescott, controlling the stock of companies operating mines at Imperial, Congress, Poland and other Arizona points.
+The new controlling corporation, the Tombstone Consolidated Mines Company, was more or less a subsidiary of the Development Company of America, which had been organized mainly through the efforts of Frank M. Murphy of Prescott, controlling the stock of companies operating mines at Imperial, Congress, Poland and other Arizona points.

-An aftermath of the failure of Tombstone was a suit, filed on June 4, 1914, by the Development Company of America against the Southern Pacific Railroad of Kentucky, seeking $15,000,000 damages.
+An aftermath of the failure of Tombstone was a suit filed on June 4, 1914, by the Development Company of America against the Southern Pacific Railroad of Kentucky, seeking $15,000,000 in damages.
 The complaint, on the evidence of Frank M. Murphy of the Development Company, included a passing reference to the manner in which the Southern Pacific had checkmated Murphy and the Santa Fe in their attempt to enter the transportation field of Southern Arizona.

 Apparently involved in the transfer to the Southern Pacific of the Santa Fe Railroad, east of Phoenix, was an agreement whereby 51% of the stock of the Development Company was to have been taken by the Southern Pacific for $3,500,000.
 With it, would have been carried control of the stock of the Tombstone, Imperial, Congress, and Poland mining companies, as well as the railroad out of Red Rock and a concession for building a railroad into Mexico.
 It was alleged that in July 1910, in consideration of the agreement, the defendant company, through its president, R.S.
 Lovett, promised to loan the Development Company $500,000; that this agreement was not kept; that the plaintiff was forced to borrow, under unfavorable terms, later to lose the hypothecated stock and that the mines finally had to be closed down for lack of funds to continue their operation.

 The Commonwealth Mine was discovered in 1894 by a miner, from whom the resulting camp of Pearce took its name.
 Two years later, the property was sold for $275,000, though the deepest shaft was only fifty feet.
-A 200-ton mill then placed on the mine was destroyed by fire in June 1900.
+A 200-ton mill then placed in the mine was destroyed by fire in June 1900.
 It was succeeded by an eighty-stamp mill, which continued in operation until December 1904, when the mines were closed down.
 The ores were assumed to have been much leaner than had been known, though the cause given for the stoppage was a serious cave-in.
 It has been said that the output for four years approximated $4,000,000, mainly in gold.
 The owners were Pennsylvania people, including Senator Boise Penrose.
-The following year, Swatling & Smith, former heads of the mining and reduction departments, paid the owners $200,000 on lease percentages and were assumed to have cleared at least as much more for themselves, during the one year.
+The following year, Swatling & Smith, former heads of the mining and reduction departments, paid the owners $200,000 on lease percentages and were assumed to have cleared at least as much more for themselves during the one year.
 In 1909 Swatling & Smith, having bought the property, added to its equipment only to again see the mill destroyed by fire.
-In all, the mine is credited with the production of at least $10,000,000 in gold.
-The property still is operated.
+In all, the mine is credited with producing at least $10,000,000 in gold.
+The property is still operated.